osmosis-labs/mesh-security/docs/ibc/Serializability.md

 ## General Approaches

-In distributed systems, we need to be more careful, and go back to the general defintion of Serialiazable systems, to determine which primitives we need to implement it.
+In distributed systems, we need to be more careful, and go back to the general definition of Serialiazable systems, to determine which primitives we need to implement it.
 And from there determine which technique will be most effective in our system.
 Let's start with [Wikipedia (which has quite good references in computer science)](https://en.m.wikipedia.org/wiki/Serializability#View_and_conflict_serializability).
 (All quotes below are from this page, unless otherwise noted)